-3 Year-Old, BIG Bearing Blueberry Bushes ($10 each) (minimum 5 per order) these are the blueberry bushes that homeowners and gardeners buy.
-Perfect for growing your own organic blueberries at home in your own little blueberry garden, edible landscaping or in pots.
+3 Year-Old BIG Bearing Blueberry Bushes (only $10 each) (minimum 5 per order) these are the blueberry bushes that homeowners and home gardeners buy.
+Perfect for growing your own organic blueberries at home in your own little blueberry garden, patch, edible landscaping, hedgerow or in pots.
 We recommend ten (10) blueberry bushes per household so that you have enough blueberries for fresh eating and freezing throughout the year.
 Ready to Fruit this Summer 2019.
-We can ship to you an "all-season variety pack" for a nice extended blueberry season all Summer long.
-Shipped direct to your door when you are all ready to plant this Winter or Spring 2019 or pick-up giant bushes like these happy customers did.
+We can ship you an "all-season variety pack" for a nice extended blueberry season all Summer long.
+Shipped direct to your door when you are all ready to plant this Winter or Spring 2019 or pick-up giant bushes like these happy customers.

 All-Season Blueberry Variety Pack for Home Growers